hsf-training/hsf-training-reana-webpage/_episodes/08-advanced-topics.md

 questions:
 - "Can I publish workflow results on EOS?"
 - "Can I use Kerberos to access restricted resources?"
-- "Can I use CVMFS software repositeries?"
+- "Can I use CVMFS software repositories?"
 - "Can I dispatch heavy computations to HTCondor?"
 - "Can I dispatch heavy computations to Slurm?"
 - "Can I open Jupyter notebooks on my REANA workspace?"